github/developer.github.com/content/guides/using-ssh-agent-forwarding.md

 On most computers, the operating system automatically launches `ssh-agent` for you.
 On Windows, however, you need to do this manually.
 We have [a guide on how to start `ssh-agent` whenever you open Git Bash][autolaunch-ssh-agent].

-To verify that `ssh-agent` is running on your machine, type the following command in the terminal:
+To verify that `ssh-agent` is running on your computer, type the following command in the terminal:

 <pre class="terminal">
 $ echo "$SSH_AUTH_SOCK"